By Tim Lambert

 The Tudors also had Christmas pudding but this was shaped like a sausage and contained meat, oatmeal and spices.
 Twelfth Night cake was fruitcake baked with an item in like a coin or dried bean, whoever found it became King or Queen or host for the evenings entertainment.
 Banbury cakes were first mentioned in 1586.
-Furthermore the Scots were eating shortbread by the 16th century.
-Scones were also first mentioned in the early 16th century.
+Meanwhile scones were first mentioned in the early 16th century.

 In Tudor times people ate spiced buns on Good Friday.
 The first mention of crosses on them was in the 18th century.
 So by the 1700s people were eating hot cross buns.

 Bread and butter pudding also became a common dish in the 17th century.

 The earliest recipe for crumpets dates from the beginning of the 18th century (although they may have existed before then).
 Eccles cakes also date from the 18th century.

 In the 19th century, with the Industrial Revolution the mass production of cakes, biscuits and jelly began.
 Many new cakes were invented.
 In the 19th century people began to eat birthday cakes.
 Battenburg cake was invented in the 19th century.
 So was Swiss roll.
 Victoria Sponge was also invented in the 19th century (it was named after Queen Victoria).
 Kendal mint cake was invented in 1869.
 Doughnuts also date from the 19th century.